 - No person may establish a bear bait station unless they first register their site with ADF&G. - A person using bait shall clearly mark the site with a sign reading BEAR BAIT STATION.
-The sign should display the person's hunting license number and their ADF&G assigned number. - You may only use biodegradable materials for bait.
-Only the head, bones, viscera, or skin of legallyharvested fish and wildlife may be used for bait. - No person may use bait within one-quarter mile of a publicly maintained road or trail. - No person may use bait within one mile of a house (or other permanent dwelling), campground, or developed recreational facility. - When hunting is completed, a person using bait shall remove all litter and equipment from the bait station site. - No person may give or receive payment for the use of a bait station, including barter or exchange of goods. - At any one time, no person may have more than two bait stations with bait present.
+The sign should display the person's hunting license number and their ADF&G assigned number. - You may only use biodegradable materials for bait; if fish or wildlife is used as bait, only the head, bones, viscera, or skin of legally-harvested fish and wildlife, the skinned carcasses of furbearers, and unclassified wildlife may be used, except that in Units 7 and 15, fish or fish parts may not be used as bait.
+Scent lures may be used at registered bait stations. - No person may use bait within one-quarter mile of a publicly maintained road or trail. - No person may use bait within one mile of a house (or other permanent dwelling), campground, or developed recreational facility. - When hunting is completed, a person using bait shall remove all litter and equipment from the bait station site. - No person may give or receive payment for the use of a bait station, including barter or exchange of goods. - At any one time, no person may have more than two bait stations with bait present.